CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Parking-Restrictions.md

 ## FAQ

 > Q: Does this affect frame rate or cause lag?
-> > A: Not directly, however if it results in cims needing to drive futher to find parking that will create more work
+> > A: Not directly, however if it results in cims needing to drive further to find parking that will create more work
 > > for
 > > the pathfinder.